crablab/dissertation/reports/final_report/final_report.md

 ![Clicker basestation serial console on the left, clicker emulator Python Script on the right](assets/figure4.png)

 It turns out that although the outgoing packet is correctly formatted (when compared to incoming packets from a clicker as received by the emulator basestation) no packet is actually sent, or at least received at the other end.
-This is a fairly critical error and I think may stem from my misunderstanding over how the code works (which address is which).
-I have not yet resolved this and I may not - I am quickly going down a rabbit hole of ASCII encoding already.
+This is a fairly critical error and I think may stem from my misunderstanding over how the code works (which address is which) and issues with hexadecimal encoding between various components.

 ## Browser Fingerprinting